6 live EVM networks

 Pulse Revoke

-Revoke risky approvals on PulseChain with a scanner built for careful wallet review.
+Revoke risky approvals across 6 live EVM networks with a scanner built for careful wallet review.

-Review ERC-20 allowances and NFT operator approvals, then clear the permissions you do not trust.
+Review token allowances and NFT operator approvals on PulseChain, BNB Smart Chain, Base, Ethereum Mainnet, Arbitrum One, and Optimism, then clear the permissions you do not trust.
 The app stays read-only until you choose a revoke action and confirm it in your own wallet.

 Scanner